 Family of Briton ‘captured by Russians in Ukraine’ want PoW rules to be applied

-Shaun Pinner is said to have been captured in Mariupol while fighting for Ukrainian forces.
+Shaun Pinner and fellow British captive Aiden Aslin appeared on Russian TV asking to be exchanged for a pro-Moscow politician.

-The family of a former British Army soldier allegedly captured by Russian forces while fighting in the Ukrainian resistance have called on his captors to treat him as a prisoner of war in accordance with international rules.
+The family of a former British Army soldier reportedly captured by Russian forces while fighting for Ukraine have called on his captors to uphold his rights as he appeared on Russian television asking to be exchanged for a pro-Kremlin politician.

+In footage reportedly broadcast on the Rossiya 24 state channel on Monday, Shaun Pinner addresses the Prime Minister and appears to asks for himself and fellow British prisoner of war Aiden Aslin to be swapped for Viktor Medvedchuk, who has been held in Ukraine.

+“Hi Mr Boris Johnson,” says the 48-year-old former Royal Anglian soldier, who appears tired in the video.

+In a separate clip, Mr Aslin, 28, is seen saying: “If Boris Johnson really does care like he says he does about British citizens then he would help pressure (Ukrainian President Volodymyr) Zelensky to do the right thing and return Viktor to his family and return us to our families.”

+Mr Medvedchuk also reportedly asked to be exchanged in a video released by Ukraine’s intelligence service.

-Footage on Russian television appeared to show Shaun Pinner, 48, in captivity, saying he was captured in Mariupol while fighting with the Ukrainian marines.
+Earlier footage appeared to show Mr Pinner saying he was captured in Mariupol while fighting with the Ukrainian marines.

-He is the second British soldier fighting with the Ukrainian army to be paraded on Russian media after Aiden Aslin, 28, was filmed being led around in handcuffs with a cut on his forehead after surrendering to the Russian military in Mariupol last week.
+Mr Aslin was previously filmed being led around in handcuffs with a cut on his forehead after surrendering to the Russian military in Mariupol last week.

 In a statement released by the Foreign, Commonwealth & Development Office (FCDO), Mr Pinner’s family explained how he became involved in the defence of Ukraine, which they said he considers “his adopted country”.